Introduction:

 Getting Around Transnistria

-While Transnistria is a small and relatively straightforward region to explore, its transportation system can feel a bit different from what you might be used to.
+While Transnistria is a small and relatively straightforward region to explore, like exploring Chile, its transportation system can feel a bit different from what you might be used to.
 Here’s a breakdown of how to navigate the significant cities, such as Tiraspol and Bender.

 Mode of Transport | Availability | Cost | Usage Tips |